Preparing for a project review meeting with the boss

 What’s a project review meeting?

-Project review meetings often referred to as Retrospectives, are meetings between project team members and a project manager to discuss the project experience.
+Project review meetings, also referred as Retrospectives, are meetings between project team members and a project manager to discuss the project experience.

 They typically cover topics such as: